antonylewis/blockstrap_downloader/README.md

 # Warning!
 It takes quite a while!
 It uses the anonymous API, which limits to one request per second.
 Currently there are over 360,000 blocks in the Bitcoin Blockchain, so expect this to take over 100 hours.

+Also there are some issues at the top of the blockchain, for example for most recent blocks there is a risk that you're not storing down the main chain (as the main chain is undefined).
+To do: Make this stop 6 blocks from the tiop.

 ## Dependencies

 This has been tested on Tested on Python 2.7.6 on Max OS X 10 (Yosemite).